emqx/cloud-docs/en_US/deployments/vpc_peering.md

 ### Precautions

-1. EMQ X Cloud only supports creating peering connection at **the same region**
+1. EMQ X Cloud only supports creating peering connection at **the same region**.
-2. EMQ x cloud does not support CIDR of 100.0.0.0/8，101.0.0.0/8 .
-Please plan your VPC CIDR reasonably
+2. EMQ X Cloud does not accept CIDR in the range of 10.11.1.0/24 ~ 10.64.255.0/24.
 3. Peering connections are bound to resources.
-Please create peering connections before creating resources
+Please create peering connections before creating resources.